laelbarlow/amoebae/README.md

 Make](https://www.gnu.org/software/make/) is used to run Snakemake commands in Python virtual environments (see the Makefile file).
-Without customization, this workflow should take between 30 and 60 minutes to run, depending on resource availability on your cluster.
+Without customization, this workflow should take between 30 and 60 minutes to run, depending on resource availability on your system.

 To run the workflow without customization (using example data), follow these
 steps: